-7.3.2.1 Editing Events in Step Mode on the MASCHINE MK1 Controller
+7.3.2.1 Editing Events in Step Mode on the MASCHINE MK2 Controller

-You can quickly adjust the velocity, pitch, and position of any events via the Quick Edit shortcuts on your controller:
+You can quickly adjust the velocity, pitch, and position of any events via the Quick Edit shortcuts:

-Use the VOLUME, SWING, and TEMPO knobs for the Quick Edit shortcuts.
+Use the VOLUME, SWING, TEMPO buttons and the Control encoder for the Quick Edit shortcuts.

-- 1. Press and hold the pad(s) of the step(s) you want to edit.
-If you want to adjust the last step you have created, skip this step: the last created event is automatically selected. - 2.
-Turn the VOLUME knob to adjust the events' velocity.
-The adjusted value appears on the left display. - 3.
-Turn the TEMPO knob to adjust the events' pitch.
-The adjusted value appears on the left display. - 4.
-Turn the SWING knob to finely adjust the events' position.
-The adjusted value appears on the left display. - 5.
+- Press and hold the pad(s) of the step(s) you want to edit.
+If you want to adjust the last step you have created, skip this step: the last created event is automatically selected. - To adjust the events' velocity, press VOLUME to enable it and turn the Control encoder.
+2. The adjusted value appears on the left display. - To adjust the events' pitch, press TEMPO to enable it and turn the Control encoder.
+3. The adjusted value appears on the left display. - To finely adjust the events' position, press SWING to enable it and turn the Control en-4. coder. - The adjusted value appears on the left display. - 5.
 When you are done, release the pad(s).